He’s not quite Aaron Donald, but Ryan Bowman has developed into a critical cog in UW’s defense

 “There’s a lot of things in 2019 that I wasn’t doing that I should have been doing in terms of technique and the way I was playing,” Bowman said.
 “It’s really easy to pick those things out when you turn on the film.
 So just making an emphasis on working on those things should make a lot of difference.”

 In Bowman’s five-plus seasons in Seattle, the difference has been dramatic.
 He arrived as a 251-pound walk-on from Bellevue — redshirting the 2016 season while working in the shadow of his older brother, Shane.
-Five seasons, 25.5 tackles for loss, 13 sacks and nearly 30 pounds later, his mindset may be the only thing that hasn’t changed.
+Five seasons, 25.5 tackles for loss, 13 sacks and nearly 30 pounds later, his mindset might be the only thing that hasn’t changed.

 “I was always a skinnier kid, so I had to put a lot of emphasis on gaining weight and eating a lot and protein shakes and that kind of thing, just being consistent with that,” Bowman said.
 “I’m still doing the same thing.
 I’m consistently trying to build and not stay the same.
 But that’s been a main focus of mine forever — gaining good size, good speed, good strength.